Tuck · Comparisons · Tuck vs Baby Camera - Baby Monitor

 Does C2M's Baby Camera have two-way talk?

 No. The documented feature set is video stream, audio stream, and QR-code local pairing.
 No two-way talk, no cry alerts, no motion detection, no lullabies.
 It's intentionally bare-bones.
-If you need talk-back, Tuck includes it in the free tier.
+If you need talk-back, Tuck includes it in its single $14.99/month plan.

 Can you use C2M's Baby Camera over cellular?